meunomemauricio/meunomemauricio.github.io/_posts/2020-12-25-multiarch-docker-build-github-actions-en.md

         uses: docker/setup-buildx-action@v1.0.4
 {% endhighlight %}

 Before we build the image, it's important to login to Docker Hub, so we can push images right after they're built.

 Since this file is commited to our repository, we can't simply add our credentials in cleartext, **even if the repository is private**.
-A much more secure alternative is to store credentials using [GitHub Secrets][gh-secrets] and referencing them through variables prefixed with `secret.`:
+A much more secure alternative is to store credentials using [GitHub Secrets] [gh-secrets] and referencing them through variables prefixed with `secret.`.

 {% highlight yaml %}
       - name: Login to Docker Hub